 All inlingua students may request that inlingua issue an official transcript of their language studies (all transcripts are issued free of charge and there is no limit to the number of transcripts a student may request).
 To request an official transcript, please contact your center director or assistant director.

-You can find the contact information for all ten inlingua Language Ceners in the state of Florida by clicking here.
+You can find the contact information for all ten inlingua Language Centers in the state of Florida by clicking here.

 Student Advising (Personal, Academic, and Immigration)